alexandremaz/nestjs-insurance-api/README.md

 # API Documentation

-The full API documentation is available via Swagger UI at `/api` when the application is running (localhost:3000/api) : `yarn start:dev` don't forget to set the correct environment variables in the .env file and don't forget to run the docker compose file to have a database available : `docker compose up -d db`
+The full API documentation is available via Swagger UI at `/api` when the application is running (localhost:3000/api) : `npm run start:dev` don't forget to set the correct environment variables in the .env file and don't forget to run the docker compose file to have a database available : `docker compose up -d db`